Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

 See the diagram below from Ofcom for more information on how it works.

-To be clear, you can still cancel over the phone if you wish – the text to switch service is merely a new alternative.
+To be clear, you can still cancel over the phone if you wish – the text to switch service is merely an alternative way to cancel.

 How to cancel your mobile phone contract by text

-Whether you're looking to cancel with Virgin, Tesco, Three or anyone, the number you'll need to text is the same (although it does vary based on whether you want to keep your number, as we'll explain in a bit).
+Whether you're looking to cancel with Virgin, Tesco, Three or anyone else, the number you'll need to text is the same (although it does vary based on whether you want to keep your number, as we'll explain in a bit).

 The annoying thing is each provider has a slightly different process: for example, Vodafone asks you to text the word 'PAC' plus your PIN to cancel, while Virgin wants 'PAC' plus your date of birth.